VallieTracy/Visualizing-Global-Weather-Analysis-Repo/README.md

 This is a continuation of my previous repo [`Global-Weather-Analysis`](https://github.com/VallieTracy/Global-Weather-Analysis).
 In that repo, I gathered weather data for 600+ cities across the globe.
 I looked specifically at Temperature, Cloudiness, Humidity, and Wind Speed.
 I then performed linear regressions on the data, whose csv is in the `Resources` Folder of this repo, located at the root level.

 ## Objectives

-In this repo, my goal was to create a seven-page dashboard that visualized the data thru graphs and written observation.
+In this repo, my goal was to visualize how weather patterns change with latitude thru graphs and written observation.

 ![Images/landingResize.png](Images/11-Web_Homework_Instructions_Images_landing-lg.png)

-### Before You Begin

-1. Create a new repository for this project called `Web-Design-Challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the web challenge.
-Use a folder name to correspond to the challenge: **WebVisualizations**.

-4. Add your **html** files to this folder as well as your **assets**, **Resources** and **visualizations** folders.

-5. Push the above changes to GitHub or GitLab.

-6. Deploy to GitHub pages.

 ## Latitude - Latitude Analysis Dashboard with Attitude